Hammer Copse, near Staplecross, East Sussex. 3.04 acres of mixed broadleaf with all year vehicular access. £36,500 (freehold) [#S1035]

 If It Were Mine

-I would begin by removing the tree shelters in the woodland.
-I’d then set about thinning the well-stocked southwestern section of the woodland, favouring the best hawthorn and beech trees for a sustainable domestic firewood supply.
-I’d also take advantage of the open space and rides to spend weekends camping during the warmer months, fuelling campfires from the woodland.
+I would begin by removing the tree shelters.
+I would then thin the well-stocked southwestern section of the woodland, favouring the best hawthorn and beech trees for a sustainable domestic firewood supply, making use of the Forestry Commission thinning licence.
+I would also take advantage of the open space and rides to spend weekends camping during the warmer months, fuelling campfires from the woodland.

 To View This Woodland